Emanuel Forchhammer: Works

-He published a systematic account of the ancient manuscripts collected by him in Burma (1882), Notes on the Early History and Geography of British Burma (1883–84), Sources and Development of Burmese Law (1885), a contribution to Jardine's Notes on Buddhist Law (1882–83) and treatises on the Burmese languages in the "Indian Antiquary".
-He has left behind much that remains unpublished.
+He published an account of the ancient manuscripts collected by him in Burma (1882), Notes on the Early History, the Geography, the Languages & Dialects, the Brahmans & Sanskrit Literature, of British Burma (1883–84), Sources and Development of Burmese Law (1885), a contribution to Jardine's Notes on Buddhist Law (1882–83), and treatises on the Burmese languages in the "Indian Antiquary".
+He left behind much that remains unpublished.